halfer/wp-versioned-comments/README.md

   * Colour-based and strike-out to show what has changed
 * pagination, useful where a large number of versions are recorded

-Presently previous version data is stored as serialised text fields, which isn't very searchable.
+Presently previous version data is stored as serialised PHP arrays, which aren't very searchable.
 Thus, I might do these:

 * switch to separate meta-fields for each comment for searchability
-* search screen
+* search previous versions screen

 Version history
 ---------------